-Mr. Ward Bryant teaches Mass Communication courses.
+Mr. Ward Bryant is Department Chair.
+He teaches Mass Communication courses.
 He has a Bachelor of Science in Journalism degree and a Master of Science degree in Radio, Film, and Television, both from the University of Kansas.
 He has been involved with many kinds of productions for television over a several year span.
 He taught at Missouri State University before coming to Missouri Southern in 1992.
 Read more.

 Mr. Ward Bryant